-Running causes tremendous muscle damage, so runners usually run very fast only two or three times a week, long once a week and have three or four slower recovery days, even if they are working out twice a day.
+Running causes tremendous muscle damage, so runners usually run very fast only two or three times a week, run long once a week and have three to five slower recovery days, even if they are working out twice a day.
 Competitive swimmers are different.
 The water seems to protect their muscles so they usually try to take one hard and one easy workout every day.
 Pedaling causes less muscle damage than running, so bicycle racers do some fast riding on most days, and have to learn when to slow down.

 Caution: People who have narrowed arteries leading to the heart can suffer heart attacks when they exercise intensely.
 All vigorous exercisers must learn when to back off of training because not allowing enough time to recover from hard exercise can damage your heart muscle as well as your skeletal muscles.
 Check with your doctor before beginning an exercise program or making a sudden change in the intensity of your existing program.